-After initial COVID-related disruptions to the real estate market in March 2020, real estate was declared an essential service.
-Subsequently, virtual transaction and marketing processes made it possible for buyers and sellers to move forward with home sales.
-What followed was one of the most active real estate markets in recent memory, with buyer demand far outstripping the availability of listings in markets all over North America.
+Today’s real estate market is one of the most active in recent memory, with buyer demand far outstripping the availability of listings in markets all over North America.

-Now, however, as we pass the one-year mark, it’s time to talk about next steps, and why it might finally be time for homeowners to pull the trigger and put their homes on the market.
+Now, however, as the market starts to slow just a bit, it’s time to talk about next steps, and why it might finally be time for homeowners to pull the trigger and put their homes on the market.

 Interest rates are on the rise

 Interest rates are currently rising, leading to a stall in applications for new mortgages.
 While rates are still low, when coupled with less affordability in most markets and the potential for multiple buyer offers, any rise in rates may be enough to cool off the red hot seller’s market.
 If rates continue in an upward trend, this may mean less activity in the spring market and less incentive for buyers already suffering from the frustrations caused by low inventory and months of fruitless searching.

 COVID vaccinations may mean a return to normal

 As more people get the COVID vaccines and booster, there may eventually be a return to more normal housing availability—and less overwhelming buyer demand.
 That could mark the end of multiple offers and unprecedented high home valuations.
 By putting your home on the market sooner rather than later, you can take advantage of the last gasps of this increased demand before a return to more standard market conditions.

 Over the past few months, one of the biggest stories in real estate has been the mass exodus of buyers from condominiums in urban markets to the perceived safety and security of suburban and rural single-family homes.
 However, high buyer demand are still being seen in cities like New York City and Chicago, which are experiencing a high pace of sales.